BehaviorTree/btcpp_website/blog/2022-10-09-welcome/index.md

  [Behavior Trees and State Machines in Robotics Applications](https://arxiv.org/abs/2208.04211)

-SMACH is certainly an early adopter and it is still the strongest contender, but you can also note as BT.CPP and PyTrees are gained more an more popularity in the community.
+SMACH is still the strongest contender, but you can also note as **BT.CPP** and **PyTrees** are gained more an more popularity in our community.

-Please refer to the publication mentioned above to learn more about the methodology used to obtain these numbers and to compare the frameworks.
+If you want to learn more about the methodology used to obtain these numbers, please refer to the publication mentioned above.

 ## Documentation is a super power